rism-digital/kapellmeisterbuch/README.md

 ```

 ### Frontend Apache configuration
-Apache requires no special configuration, excepy for a Rewrite to make the paths availabe in react
+Apache requires no special configuration, except for a Rewrite to make the paths availabe in react

 ```apache
 VirtualHost ip:80>